SELAHATTIN KURTER, MD EXECUTIVE DIRECTOR, BOARD CERTIFIED ADDICTION MEDICINE (SUBOXONE & VIVITROL), BOARD CERTIFIED PSYCHIATRY

 JEAN MORAL, LPC-IT, SAC-IT

-CAROLYN MORRIS, LCSW, SASD, CIR, ADDICTION, COUPLES COUNSELING, TRAUMA & EMDR
+CAROLYN MORRIS, LCSW, SASD, CIR, CS-IT, ADDICTION, COUPLES COUNSELING, TRAUMA & EMDR

 As a clinical therapist, Carolyn has a lot of energy to get you where you want to go.
 She spends much of her time with clients who are concerned about addictions and with couples who are struggling in their relationships.
 Her clients describe her as having a compassionate, no-nonsense style, so if you want a therapist who will be direct and upfront with you, Carolyn is a great match.